AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 > Hi, my name is Forty

 and the description below it, also remove the button.
-<iframe src='https://gfycat.com/ifr/WarpedForsakenGossamerwingedbutterfly' frameborder='0' scrolling='no' width='640' height='369' allowfullscreen></iframe>
+<iframe src='https://gfycat.com/ifr/WarpedForsakenGossamerwingedbutterfly' frameborder='0' scrolling='no' width='100%' height='369' allowfullscreen></iframe>

 Keep doing this until you are satisfied with all the page.
 Remove anything you don't want.

 So far we have this:
 ![webpage](/blog/images/editedWebPage.png)

-Remember those stock photos I told you, now we are using them.
+Remember those stock photos I told you?, now we are using them.
 If you can recall from the directory structure, there were some images named like banner.jpg and pic01.jpg.
 I'll make it easier, here:
 {% highlight shell %}